Timinator2000/Algorithm_X/10 - your turn/03 - takuzu solver.md

 If a row is 8 characters long and it already has 2 zeroes and 1 one, you know you must place an additional 2 zeros and 3 ones in that row.
 This is textbook multiplicity.

 Mutual exclusivity is where Takuzu Solver gets very interesting.
-It seems that the following puzzle constraint might create situations for mutual exclusivity.
+Any time you see that something cannot happen, you should look for mutual exclusivity.

 > - no more than two of either number adjacent to each other